NHSDigital/fdp-react-design-system/src/components/DataVisualisation/charts/SPC/SPCChart/logic_v2/docs/README.md

   - `minimumPoints` (default 13): global gating for emitting control lines
   - `shiftPoints` (default 6): points needed for a shift
   - `trendPoints` (default 6): points needed for a trend
-  - `excludeMovingRangeOutliers` (default false): single-pass MR outlier exclusion
+  - `excludeMovingRangeOutliers` (default false): single-pass MR outlier exclusion; when enabled, both MR̄ and the centre-line mean are recomputed from the outlier-excluded set (SQL `MeanWithoutOutliers`)
+  - `twoSigmaIncludeAboveThree` (preset: true): include >3σ points toward the two‑of‑three ≥2σ rule (same side)
+  - `trendAcrossPartitions` (preset: true): evaluate monotonic trend windows across partition boundaries
+  - `chartLevelEligibility` (preset: true): once the chart meets `minimumPoints` overall (excluding ghosts/nulls), compute limits for all rows in each partition and evaluate rules retroactively (SQL behaviour)
   - `metricConflictRule` (default `Improvement`): when prime direction is Same

 ### Output